-0.2 cm Therefore, the asymptotic behavior of the $H (r, \theta) $ plays a key role (rather than the asymptotic geometry of the background ) in deciding the total topological charge of the black holes PS's.
+0.2 cm For the case of even number of PS's (i.e., zero or two), $H (r,\theta)$ shows an increasing behaviour from fig.~\ref{fig:analysis_massive}(b), whereas, for the case of odd number of PS (one, in this case), it shows a decreasing behaviour as seen in fig.~\ref{fig:analysis_massive}(c) (similar to the case in fig.~\ref{fig:analysis_einstein}(b)).
+Therefore, the asymptotic behavior of the $H (r, \theta) $ plays a key role (rather than the asymptotic geometry of the background ) in deciding the total topological charge of the black holes PS's.
 The result is that, the cases of black holes with even and odd number of PS's belong to distinct topological classes, as dictated by the computation of their total topological charge.